Lazarus Group: AndAriel

 AndAriel (also spelled Andarial, and also known as: Silent Chollima, Dark Seoul, Rifle, and Wassonite) is logistically characterized by its targeting of South Korea.
 AndAriel's alternative name is called Silent Chollima due to the stealthy nature of the subgroup.
 Any organization in South Korea is vulnerable to AndAriel.
 Targets include government, defense, and any economic symbol.

 According to a 2020 report by the U.S. Army, Andarial has about 1,600 members whose mission is reconnaissance, assessment of the network vulnerabilities, and mapping the enemy network for potential attack.
 In addition to South Korea, they also target other governments, infrastructure, and businesses.
 Attack vectors include: ActiveX, vulnerabilities in South Korean software, watering hole attacks, spear phishing (macro), IT management products (antivirus, PMS), and supply chain (installers and updaters).
 Malware used include: Aryan, Gh0st RAT, Rifdoor, Phandoor, and Andarat.

 Indictments

-In February 2021, the US Department of Justice indicted three members of the Reconnaissance General Bureau, a North Korean military intelligence agency, for having participated in several Lazarus hacking campaigns: Jin Hyok, Jon Chang Hyok and Kim Il.
-Park Jin Hyok had already been indicted earlier in September 2018.
+In February 2021, the US Department of Justice indicted three members of the Reconnaissance General Bureau, a North Korean military intelligence agency, for having participated in several Lazarus hacking campaigns: Park Jin Hyok, Jon Chang Hyok and Kim Il Park.
+Jin Hyok had already been indicted earlier in September 2018.
 The individuals are not in U.S. custody.
 A Canadian and two Chinese individuals have also been charged with having acted as money mules and money launderers for the Lazarus group.

-Coverage

-The group was the subject of a BBC World Service podcast The Lazarus Heist broadcast in 2021.
-The second season is coming out in mid 2022.